nawarkhede/openfire/README.md

 Code is bundled as eclipse project just clone it, and import in eclipse.

-# Manually setup openfire code to eclipse
+# Tutorial- Manually setup openfire code to eclipse

 1. Download openfire source code from http://www.igniterealtime.org/downloads/source.jsp and unzip it.
 2. Create java project in eclipse name it "openfire".